Skip to content

 Watch for carve-outs like:

-• “existing tenants are exempt” (fine, but verify who is already there)
+• “existing tenants are exempt” (fine, but verify who is already there — and whether their renewals and expansions are also exempt)

 • “temporary tenants/kiosks are exempt”